The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 Dragging files to the desktop Trash, and then "emptying" the Trash, does not actually delete the data stored on the disk.
 The markers that point to the location of the file on the disk drive are removed, but the data is still there until it is over-written by new data.
 Because of this, special care is required for decommissioning disk devices that store sensitive data, and for deleting sensitive files from a workstation or mobile device.

 Specialized secure deletion tools are needed for this purpose - the Secure Deletion Guideline provides recommendations for disk and file deletion tools.
+There is also a UC Institutional Information Disposal Standard that can help.

 What can I do?